 More: Then let’s get home and look at it… Now listen, Will.
 And, Meg, you listen, too, you know I know you well.
 God made the angels to show him splendor — as he made animals for innocence and plants for their simplicity.
 But Man he made to serve him wittily, in the tangle of his mind!
 If he suffers us to fall to such a case that there is no escaping, then we may stand to our tackle as best we can, and yes, Will, then we may clamor like champions…if we have the spittle for it.
 And no doubt it delights God to see splendor where He only looked for complexity.
 But it’s God’s part, not our own, to bring ourselves to that extremity!
 Our natural business lies in escaping, so let’s get home and study this Bill.

 There was to be no escaping.
 The Oath of Supremacy was written in univocal, categorical language (“…the onely Supreame Governour of this Realme, and all other his Highnesse Dominions and Countries, as well in all Spirituall or Ecclesiasticall things or causes, as Temporall…”).
 No room, no shades of meaning.
 All More could do was stand silent.
 Having no control over the wording, he had to trust — to gamble — that the court would take his silence to mean consent.
-But in the face of a determined King and his ministers’ perjury, he lost.
+But in the face of a determined King and his ministers’ perjury, he lost the bet.

 Thomas More had the entirety of the Oath handed to him, every word and phrase already given.
 What if he had had the opportunity to take some given words, add to them words of his own choosing, and the freedom to phrase things into a complete document?
 Could he not then have been able to speak for himself through language that did not slip the bonds of truth or common sense, and use his considerable skills in an effort to avoid a terrible outcome, surely for himself, in various ways for others, and even for the realm?
 He might have written with such persuasion that he could change the minds of those who oppose him, even those who imposed the oath-taking on him in the first place.